 Neutralizing a Space

 I also like it for transmuting negative energy that people might bring into a space.
-For example, when I used to work in a classroom, which I left in 2012… I used to be a science teacher for those of you that don’t know: some people would come into the room and they were just a sheer joy, and some people would come into the room and they’d suck the energy out of the space.
+For example, when I used to work in a classroom (which I left in 2012…) I used to be a science teacher for those of you that don’t know: some people would come into the room and they were just sheer joy, and some people would come into the room and they’d suck the energy out of the space.
 Talk about energy vampires.
-There weren’t too many of those thankfully, but black tourmaline was wonderful for helping to mitigate that.
+There weren’t too many of those thankfully, but Black Tourmaline was wonderful for helping to mitigate that.

 I had them conspicuously placed throughout my classroom.
 Heck, I could get away with putting any rock in my room that I wanted to.
 I taught geology as part of my curriculum, so I could put anything I wanted and no one would question a thing.

 You can also make Black Tourmaline mojo kits and you can make room sprays with Black Tourmaline and all kinds of great stuff.

 For the same purpose of transmuting energy in your space, Himalayan Salt is a great option and an entirely different approach to cleansing your space.
 Here’s another blog for you: Everything You Ever Wanted to Know About Himalayan Salt Lamps.

 I don’t like using silicates on my desk for the purpose of shielding from computer EMF, etc.